godwokenrises/godwoken/docs/deposit_and_withdrawal.md

 ## Withdrawal

+### Current withdrawals cell (v1)

-Users sign withdrawal requests and send them to the block producer.
-The block producer will process these requests in blocks, update layer2 state and convert custodian cells to withdrawal cells in block submission layer1 transactions.
+Users must sign withdrawal requests and send them to the block producer.
+The block producer will process these withdrawals by updating layer2 state and convert custodian cells to withdrawal cells in block submission layer1 transactions.

 The withdrawal cell: